After you're admitted

 Freshman: You must request a final high school transcript from the high school registrar before high school graduation (and before school closes for the summer).
 Your transcript must include your final quarter grades and confirmation of your graduation.
 You must submit your final transcripts to UW Tacoma by July 1.
 If not received by July 1, a hold may be placed on your registration.

 Transfer: You must submit updated transcripts for all college coursework at least two weeks prior to your first day of instruction.

-You will get a lot of valuable information at orientation, register for classes plus have a chance to familiarize yourself with campus before classes start.
+You will get a lot of valuable information, plus have a chance to familiarize yourself with campus before just before classes start.
 More information about Orientation, including how to sign up for it, will be sent separately to you.
 HOW happens the week before classes start.